 The Curriculum Committee Charter specifies that Robert's Rules of Order constitutes the parliamentary authority for meetings of the Curriculum Committee.
 Robert's Rules allow for local variances as well as parliamentary mechanisms for suspending the rules or adopting new ones when local custom and/or special situations call for this.
-By custom, due to the relatively small size of the body, the Curriculum Committee generally adheres to the less formal rules that apply to "committees" (as that term is defined in Robert's Rules), except that we still require motions to be seconded.
-In addition, the Curriculum Committee has accepted the following variances (and possibly others not explicitly identified here):
+By custom, due to the relatively small size of the body, the Curriculum Committee generally adheres to the less formal rules that apply to "committees" (as that term is defined in Robert's Rules).
+In addition, the Curriculum Committee has accepted the following variances